 The University of Michigan Press publishes both scholarly works and books of more general interest in the following areas:

-American History, Applied Linguistics, Classical Studies and Archaeology, Class Studies, Communications, Cultural Studies, Disability Studies, English as a Second Language, Fiction, Gender Studies, German Studies, Law, Literary Criticism and Theory, Michigan and the Great Lakes, Music, New Media, Poetics, Political Science, Theater and Performance, and Writing Craft.
+American History, Applied Linguistics, Classical Studies and Archaeology, Class Studies, Communications, Cultural Studies, Disability Studies, English as a Second Language, Gender Studies, German Studies, Law, Literary Criticism and Theory, Michigan and the Great Lakes, Music, New Media, Poetics, Political Science, Theater and Performance, and Writing Craft.

 In addition to publishing individual titles in the areas above, we also offer a number of book series intended to explore particular topics, disciplines, and themes.
 To learn more about series in which we are actively acquiring, visit our browse series page.

-Please note that Applied Linguistics and English as a Second Language (ESL) and certain series, including the series African Perspectives, edited by Kelly Askew and Anne Pitcher, have special submission guidelines.
+Please note that Applied Linguistics and English as a Second Language (ESL) and certain series, including the series African Perspectives, have special submission guidelines.
 If you are submitting to a specific series, please check the series description to see if there are particular requirements.

 For all other areas, to ensure that your work receives proper attention, we ask that you submit the following materials: